 These gateways are specific to the vendor of your particular ECM and should be installed accordingly, if one does not already exist in your organization.
-See the Support Matrix.
+See the Compatibility Matrix.
 IBM FileNet adheres to the CMIS 1.1 standard.
 So, as long as the FileNet version has support for 1.1, it is supported by TRIRIGA.

 [Admin: A similar question is also posted in the triDeveloper Google group.
 To see other related posts, use the CMIS tag or ECM tag.]

 I’m setting up a VPN between TRIRIGA 3.5.2 and FileNet (CMIS integration).
 Is there a specific port that is used for CMIS like there is for the mail server?